 What Soreness Means

-The pain in your buttocks might begin 12 to 48 hours after the leg presses.
-It might fade quickly or last for a week.
+The pain in your buttocks might begin 12 to 48 hours after the workout that included leg presses.
+It might fade within the next day or last for a week.
 A massage soothes some people, but stretching won't ease the pain of sore muscles.

 Prevention and Treatment

-Allow your body at least 24 hours between workouts to rest and rebuild.
-After that, you can perform leg presses again.
-The key to minimizing post-workout soreness is regular moderate exercise.
-Increase the intensity of your workout sessions gradually.
-Before doing the leg presses, warm up with some light cardio and dynamic stretches such as lunges.
+Before doing the leg presses, warm up with some light cardio and dynamic stretches such as leg swings or lunges.
 After your workout, lengthen your muscles with some static stretches.
 If you exercise regularly, incorporating leg presses and a wide variety of other exercises, your physique will develop.
 Eventually, only intense workouts will cause significant soreness.

 Read more: Is the Leg Press a Good Machine to Use?

 If you're new to exercise, hire a personal trainer to help you perfect your leg press form.
 Many varieties of the exercise exist, including standing and seated versions.
 Choosing a different form of leg press might help you get your workouts in without feeling as sore.

 If you experience shooting or severe pain during your workout, stop immediately and talk to your doctor.

 - American Council on Exercise: "Seated Leg Press"